leonardr/botfriend/README.md

 * Minimal Python coding -- just write the interesting part of your bot.
 * Simple YAML-based configuration.
 * Easy scheduling of posts.
-* Your bots can post to Twitter and/or Mastodon.
+* Each bot can post to Twitter and/or Mastodon.
 (Tumblr support is planned.)
-* Built-in access to [olipy](https://github.com/leonardr/olipy) for
-   Queneau assembly, Markov chains, and other tools for artistic randomness.
-* Built-in access to common data sets through [corpora](https://github.com/dariusk/corpora/).
+* Built-in access to art supplies: [olipy](https://github.com/leonardr/olipy) for artistic randomness, and [corpora](https://github.com/dariusk/corpora/) for common data sets.

 Botfriend is a Python library that runs on a server.
 If you're not comfortable with setting up a cron job, or writing Python code, I